umesh-negi/Important-Physics-Concepts/Mathematical Models/important-definitions.md

 ## 2. Addition and Subtraction of Vectors

 The addition or subtraction of two or more vectors of the same type, i.e. describing the same physical quantity, gives rise to a single vector, such that the effect of this single vector is the same as the net effect of the vectors which have been added or subtracted.

+## 3. Triangle Law for Vector Addition

+If two vectors describing the same physical quantity are represented in magnitude and direction by the two sides of a triangle taken in order, then their resultant is represented in magnitude and direction by the third side of the triangle drawn in the opposite sense (from the starting point of first vector to the end point of the second vector).